GabbisCode/My-Note-taking/C/c-programming-for-beginners/11-Structures.md

 **Programmers use structure pointers as function arguments for reasons of efficiency and use const when necessary.**

 Passing structures by value is most often done for structures that are small.

-## Requirements

-•write a program that declares a structure and prints out it's content

-•create an employee structure with 3 members

-•name (character array)

-•hireDate (int)

-•salary (float)

-•declare and initialize an instance of an employee type

-•read in a second employee from the console and store it in a structure of type employee

-•print out the contents of each employee

-Requirements

-• write a C program that creates a structure pointer and passes it to a function

-• create a structure named item with the following members

-•itemName - pointer

-•quantity - int

-• price - float

-• amount - float (stores quantity * price)

-• create a function named readltem that takes a structure pointer of type item as a parameter

-• this function should read in (from the user) a product name, price, and quantity

-• the contents read in should be stored in the passed in structure to the function

-• create a function named print item that takes as a parameter a structure pointer of type item

-• function prints the contents of the parameter

-•the main function should declare an item and a pointer to the item

-• you will need to allocate memory for the itemName pointer

-• the item pointer should be passed into both the read and print item functions